OffsetCrust: Variable-Radius Offset Approximation with Power Diagrams: Introduction

 The goal of this paper is to develop an efficient algorithm for the variable-radius offsetting problem that produces geometrically and topologically accurate results.
 Moreover, the sharp features inherent in the offset surface should be faithfully preserved.
 To this end, we propose \emph{OffsetCrust}, a crust-based framework designed to achieve these objectives.
 Our method proceeds as follows: we sample a sufficient number of points from the base surface and displace them along specially designed directions, computed based on the variation of the radius function~$\mathcal{R}$.
 By assigning different weights to base points and displaced points, the variable-radius offset can be effectively approximated as the subset of power diagram facets that separate these two types of sites (see Section~\ref{sec:insight}).

 We further introduce a carefully designed sampling strategy (see Section~\ref{sec:sample_methods}) and a refinement technique (see Section~\ref{sec:vertex_refinement}) to address the misalignment issues inherent in crust-based methods.
 We validate the effectiveness of our approach through extensive experiments (see Section~\ref{sec:evaluation}) and demonstrate its utility in several modeling tasks (see Section~\ref{sec:applications}).
+Our code is available at \href{https://github.com/zih-an/offsetcrust.git}{\nolinkurl{https://github.com/zih-an/offsetcrust.git}}.